splashprotocol/splash-core/docs/stableswap/SplashStablePool.md

 5. No more tokens are in the pool output;
 6. Action is valid:
     1. In case of AMM action (Deposit/Redeem/Swap):
+        1. Pool adjustable params are preserved;
+        2. Action is performed according to the StableSwap logic;
-        2. Valid protocol fees;
+        3. Valid protocol fees;
-        3. Valid liquidity provider fees;
+        4. Valid liquidity provider fees;
-        4. Valid tradable and liquidity token deltas;
+        5. Valid tradable and liquidity token deltas;
-        5. Calculations were performed according to the StableSwap invariant with pool params.
+        6. Calculations were performed according to the StableSwap invariant with pool params.
     2. In case of DAO-actions:
         1. Action is confirmed by the proxy-StablePool DAO script;
         2. Action is confirmed by the Splash DAO voting script.